SGM Herbert A. Friedman (Ret.)

 Europe.
 It is under constant development and a current forecast is to increase manning levels for 2006, to 40 Regular and 28 Reserve members.

-This is one of those rare cases where we have too much product.
+In the case of the leaflets, this is one of those rare cases where we have too much product.
 As a result, I will just depict selected leaflets that use different PSYOP themes, or those that are particularly attractive, imaginative or noteworthy.

 Headquarters Task Force Harvest

 This information leaflet explains to the people of

 exactly why the foreign troops are in the country and quotes local and NATO leaders to give credibility to the message.
 It stresses voluntary hand-over of weapons trying to defuse any misunderstandings in advance.
 The leaflet is all text, over the NATO insignia: Macedonia